Italian Motorcycle Brands

 CR&S Logo

 For the CR&S logo, Roberto chose a stylized wheel in motion.
 This perception is ensured by the shape of the outer and inner ellipses, the different inclinations of which reinforce this impression.
 At the same time, this effect is supported by two black half arcs emanating from the inner black ellipse.
-The half arcs are turned in different directions and arranged symmetrically with respect to each other.
+The half arcs are turned in different directions and arranged symmetrically concerning each other.
 These elements divide the space of the ellipse into two equal parts.
 There is a sense of a wheel rotating at high speed, the spokes of which merge.
 The central element of the emblem is the CR&S brand abbreviation in white-on-black space.

 Bimota